kberov/ctags/README.md

 Extended Rules to support Modern Perl in Exuberant Ctags
 =====
 This is my Exuberant Ctags (~/.ctags) file.
-I use it with Vim and Atom.
+I use it lately with Vim with the tagbar plugin.
 It can be used with many Text editors like Vim, Emacs, jEdit, Sublime Text, Atom...